 Security

-Hashing is fundamental to passwords, file integrity, and digital signatures.
-Learn how hash functions work, the difference between MD5 and SHA-256, and when to use each.
+Hashing is fundamental to password storage, file integrity and digital signatures.
+Learn how hash functions work, the critical difference between MD5 and SHA-256, and when to use which.

 #️⃣